GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..  youtube:: uZtyTv6DLnM
     :align: center
-    :height: 300px
+    :height: 400px
     :aspect: 1:1

-This animation was done from 360 frames (changing by 1 degree the central longitude of the map) which were shown at 24 frames per second (fps).
+This animation was done from 360 images (or frames), changing by 1 degree the central longitude of the map and it is shown at 24 frames per second (fps).

-Previously, before the movie module was introduced with GMT 6, making an animation like this would require making 360 maps (1 centred on a different longitude all the way around).
-For this it would be very useful to use a loop.
-Finally, the figures would be assembled into a video format using ffmpeg or graphics magik.
-You can see an explanation of that times `here  <https://docs.generic-mapping-tools.org/5.4/gallery/anim_introduction.html>`_ and some examples `here  <https://docs.generic-mapping-tools.org/5.4/Gallery.html#animations>`_.

 2.1.
 Goals of the Tutorial